 Today artificial intelligence is applied in many cases where human beings have to make complex decisions.
-And where errors can cause serious damage to people (such as for self-driving cars).
+And where errors can cause serious damage to people (such as for Autonomous Vehicles).

 It is therefore

 necessary to ask whether Artificial Intelligence